Inspect A Running Program

 • Absolute

-Choose PC to see the bytes at the current instruction.
+Choose PC for the current instruction.
 Choose Absolute when you want to type an address yourself.

-Image placeholder: Memory section showing bytes around PC at 0x4000.
+Memory section showing bytes around PC and pointer registers

-Use Absolute when the address comes from the source or hardware manual.
-Use a register-relative view when the address comes from the CPU state.
-For example, use PC to inspect instructions, SP to inspect the stack and HL when a routine uses HL as a pointer.
+Use Absolute when the address comes from source or hardware notes.
+Use a register-relative view when the address comes from CPU state: PC for instructions, SP for the stack and HL when a routine uses HL as a pointer.

 The Machine Section

-The Machine section shows the front-panel parts of the TEC-1G that you touch most often: LCD, seven-segment display and keypad.
+The Machine section shows the front-panel parts of the TEC-1G: LCD, seven-segment display and keypad.

-Image placeholder: Machine section open, showing LCD, seven-segment display and keypad.
+Machine section with LCD, seven-segment display and keypad

 The keypad sends input to the emulated TEC-1G runtime.
-Programs that read the keypad see the same kind of input they would receive from the hardware keypad.
+Programs that read the keypad receive hardware-style key input.

-The exact key meanings depend on the monitor or program that is currently running.
-When you are debugging your own program, stop at the code that reads the keypad and watch the relevant register or memory location.
+The exact key meanings depend on the monitor or program that is running.
+When you debug keypad code, stop at the input routine and watch the register or memory location that receives the key.

 LCD And Seven-Segment Output